Edujugon/SocialAutoPost/readme.md

 * status
 * media (optional)
     + local path to your image.
-    + url to you url.
+    + url to you image.

 #### Getting the Social Site response after posting